gnuhpc/All-About-SDE-Interview/README.md

 | Language (Java) | [README](src/main/java/org/gnuhpc/bigdata/lang/README.md)          | Some features often asked                                                                             |
 | Miscellaneous   | [README](src/main/java/org/gnuhpc/bigdata/misc/README.md)          | Uncatalogued interview problems                                                                       |

-I am a Big data software engineer from China, so the backend related technical skills are included and some Chinese may be mixed into the comments.
+I am a data infra/platform software engineer from China, so the backend related technical skills are included and some Chinese may be mixed into the comments.

 Any feedback will be welcomed.
 Please post them in the issue section.